lastofpudge/wp-theme/README.md

 - used Timber with Twig template engine
 - support custom routes
 - support composer package manager
-- not working with used plugins
+- not working with twig used plugins

 ## To build